rasachdev/data146/fixmidterm.md

     return train_scores, test_scores, train_mse, test_mse
 ```
-C. I imported the California Housing data
+C. Next, I imported the California Housing data.

-D. I set my features as X, created a names object as X_names, and set up y as my target
+D. Then, I set my features as X, created a names object as X_names, and set up y as my target.

 ## 15
 In this question, I looked at the correlations between the 4 mulitple choice answers of MedInc, AveRooms, AveBedrms, and HouseAg.
 With this code: